jpadilla/juicebox/README.md

 ## Reason

 Technical workshops shouldn't be about installing a development environment in Linux, Windows, OS X, or whatever else.
-Unless that's what they are about, this takes way to much time from everyone and it's a pain.
+Unless that's what they are about, this takes way too much time from everyone and it's a pain.

 ## Specs